 Property Attributes Notes ClusterTypeID A numeric reference into a static table.
 Default: 1.
 The type of cluster.
 DPM Boolean (0 or 1).
 May be null.
 Whether Distributed Power Management (DPM) is enabled DRS Boolean (0 or 1).
 May be null.
 Whether Distributed Resource Scheduler (DRS) is enabled ExternalID Unsigned integer (bigint).
 Mandatory.
 Database key.
-The unique identifier for this imported cluster.
 Note: Strictly, this attribute may be null, because it forms part of a compound database key.
 However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
 It is therefore best practice to treat this field as mandatory.
 ExternalName Alpha-numeric text (maximum 256 characters).
 May be null.
 The identifier of the cluster in the external cluster management system.